Club Competition Rules 2020/21

 7.2 All applications for postponements must be made in writing using the official postponement form which shall be sent to the relevant Branch Fixtures Secretary.

-- If the club seeking the postponement does not secure the agreement of the opposition club, the game shall go ahead as scheduled.
-If the game does not go ahead, the Competitions Committee apply the forfeiture rules – 7.4, 7.5 & 7.6.
+(d) If the club seeking the postponement does not secure the agreement of the opposition club, the game shall go ahead as scheduled.
+If the game does not go ahead, the Competitions Committee will apply the forfeiture rules – 7.4, 7.5 & 7.6.

 7.3 Branch Fixtures Secretaries shall not grant postponements if applications are not made 7 days prior to the date on which the fixture has been arranged, save in circumstances that are exceptional in the opinion of the relevant Branch Fixtures Secretary.
 In these cases, rearrangements will be set by the relevant Branch Fixtures Secretary.